 “God exists,” I told Theo when he visited us another time.
 “But that is not all.
 God sent His Son, the Lord Jesus, to this earth.”
 Theo replied.
-Shocked I said, “Ho, we Jews don’t believe in Jesus!”
+Shocked I said, “Hold on, we Jews don’t believe in Jesus!”
 I associated Jesus with Nazi-Germany, with the people who killed my family.

 “But Betty,” Theo said, “Jesus is also a Jew.
-His is the Way, the Truth and the Life.
+He is the Way, the Truth and the Life.
 If you want to experience real freedom in your life, then you have to receive Him into your life.”
 I believed what he said; after all he had been right before.
 We prayed together and asked if the Lord Jesus wanted to come and live in my heart and lead me in all things.
 I was only 27 years old then, but it changed my life completely.

 Delivered from hate